IBM/cp4d-deployment/selfmanaged-openshift/README.md

 See [Azure deployment documentation](azure/README.md#requirements) for Azure deployment.

-## Auto Scaling
+## Scaling

 The number of compute nodes in the cluster is controlled by [MachineSets](https://docs.openshift.com/container-platform/4.6/scalability_and_performance/recommended-cluster-scaling-practices.html).
-The cluster will create new compute nodes using the machineset if:
-* A pod is unschedulable due to a lack of resources.
-* A node fails health check for 300 seconds.<br>

-**Note**: Health Checks do not run on the master nodes.
-See the RedHat [documentation](https://docs.openshift.com/container-platform/4.6/scalability_and_performance/recommended-cluster-scaling-practices.html#machine-health-checks-about_cluster-scaling) for details.

-To manually scale up or scale down the cluster:
+To scale up or scale down the cluster:
 * Find the MachineSet for the node in the region that you want to scale.

 ```bash